An explanation of Mondrian's oeuvre by Michael Sciam

 Why abstract?

 Painting means observing the world, breathing in all of its forms and colors and transforming that infinite variety into the most concentrated forms of thought.
+This is the real meaning of abstraction and not sprinkling just any shapes and colors in bulk on a surface.

 “Painting is a mental activity” (Leonardo da Vinci)